strictdoc-project/wg_workspace/20251201_WHAT_WHY_HOW_API/README.md

 ## Why not conventional requirement field titles?

-The field WHAT is effectively a statement, WHY is a rationale, and HOW is implementation or design.
+The field WHAT is effectively a statement, WHY is a rationale, and HOW is the implementation details.
 The API field could also be named interface.
 A natural question is why these fields are not named directly in this way.

 The answer in this proposal is that the terms WHAT, WHY, HOW, and API are closer